#MeToo Can’t Happen in Australia if Sticky Fingers Aren’t Held Accountable

 Sticky Fingers declined Noisey's requests for comment.

-Editor's Note: An earlier version of this article stated Isabella Manfredi declined to comment on any specific allegations of assault, a note added at the request of her managers.
-Ms. Manfredi would like it made clear that she was not actually asked about any allegations.
+Editor's Note: An earlier version of this article stated Isabella Manfredi declined to comment on any specific allegations of assault.
+Ms. Manfredi was not actually asked about any allegations.
+Noisey regrets the error.

 Shaad D'Souza is Noisey's Australian Editor.
 Follow him on Twitter.